Becoming a Tree Surgeon – What Does It Entail?

 To work like a pro, refer to this guide and know how to cut a hedge with a chainsaw.

 A given day in the life of a tree surgeon might encompass visits to several different sites, with jobs ranging from the paring back of a garden’s border treelines, to the removal of a rotting tree, roots and all, from the centre of a garden space.
-These jobs can be time-consuming, by virtue of needing to be done right – trees need to be taken apart slowly and methodically, to ensure complete safety as the removal process continues.
+It’s crucial to take my time with these jobs.
+I always make sure to dismantle trees slowly and methodically to guarantee safety throughout the removal process.

 Becoming a Tree Surgeon